Volume 28 - Supplementary IBJ 2024, 28 - Supplementary: 212-212 | Back to browse issues page

 Abstract:

-Introduction: The spiritual health of nurses, encompassing their sense of purpose, connectedness, and values, is integral to their well-being and professional performance.
-The dynamics of family life, particularly the experience of parenthood, may significantly influence this aspect of health.
-This review aims to synthesize quantitative data on the effects of having children on the spiritual health of nurses.
+Introduction: The spiritual health of nurses, which includes their sense of purpose, connectedness, and values, is essential for their overall well-being and professional performance.
+The dynamics of family life, particularly the experience of parenthood, can may significantly impact this aspect of health.
+This review aimed to synthesize quantitative data regarding the effects of parenthood on the spiritual health of nurses.

 Search Strategy: A systematic search was conducted across several databases, including PubMed, Scopus, and CINAHL, to identify studies that quantitatively assessed the spiritual health of nurses with children.
-If published in English, studies were included, involved nurses with at least one child, and utilized validated instruments for measuring spiritual health.
+Only studies published in English were included, provided they involved nurses with at least one child and utilized validated instruments for measuring spiritual health.

 Keywords: Child, Health, Nurses